COVID-19 - Campuses opening at Level 2 areas on 26 Oct. Read more.

 Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

-The next session of ‘Ō Tātou Moemoeā: Our Dreams – a social work professional development series’ is Wednesday, 28th October, from 10am - 12pm.
-This event was postponed from 12 August due to Covid-19 restrictions
+The next session of Ō Tātou Moemoeā: Our Dreams – a social work professional development series is Wednesday, 27th October 2021, from 10 AM to 1 PM.

 These interactive workshops are designed for busy professionals who need to keep up-to-date with new developments and best practice & can be used for your Social Workers Registration board (SWRB) professional development portfolio to maintain your registration.